 For the month of December in Gran Canaria you will enjoy just over 10 hours of daylight, with the sun rising at around 7:45am and setting just after 6:05pm.

 This month sees the highest level of rainfall.
 On average it will rain just 4 days in the whole month with just 27mm of rain during that time period.
-Compare that with the UK with an average of 13 days rain and 87mm falling, you can certainly guarantee enjoying some Winter sun.
+Compare that with the UK with an average of 13 days rain and 87mm falling, you can certainly guarantee to enjoy some Winter sun.

 Sea temperature average around 20°C in December.
 This is usually warm enough to take a dip in the sea in Gran Canaria in December.
 With the average air temperature of 19°C it could feel warmer in the water.